 One of the best aspects of OpenCPN (IMHO) is its tie‑in with Google Earth (GE).
 GE is an amazing system.
 Google has put satellite photos of almost the entire land surface of the earth online, and accessing it is free!
 Users can view, annotate, and even download the images, all for free.

 OpenCPN now has a plug‑in for Google Earth that is well worthwhile, and you do not have to be online to use it for navigation!
 Electronic charts are usually fairly accurate, but are often displaced from where they should be by significant distances (sometimes miles).
 We don't know how they do it, but GE is spot‑on accurate.
 Our GPSs are repeatable to 3‑6 feet (1‑2m) and accurate to perhaps 30' (9m).
 Everywhere we've checked, GE is at least as accurate as our GPSs, and MUCH more accurate than our charts.
-The main problem with GE is that it does not include accurate depth information, and while it often shows shallow underwater features (if the water is clear) it doesn't always show, for instance, that sunken rock that you need to avoid when entering the bay.
+The main problem with GE is that it does not include accurate depth information or other aids to navigation (like lights), and while it often shows shallow underwater features (if the water is clear) it doesn't always show, for instance, that sunken rock that you need to avoid when entering the bay.
 So the trick is to be able to see both GE and your charts, either side‑by‑side or overlaid, and this is what the GE plug‑in for OpenCPN lets you do.
-Unfortunately, as of 2013, the GE plugin for OpenCPN is only available for Windows operating systems, not Mac or Linux.
+Unfortunately, as of 2015, the GE plugin for OpenCPN is only available for Windows operating systems, not Mac or Linux.
+(Note that KAP files created from GE imagery are transportable across different operating systems, but as of 2015, those KAP files may have to be created using a Windows computer.)

 So the trick to using GE offline is to use GE to visit those places that you want to go beforehand, while you have an internet connection.
 Then you save the GE cache files somewhere.
 When you cruise to those places, copy the cache files back so that GE can use them again.